ec3055/CBMF4761/README.md

 All sequencing data used in this study was obtained from the Gene Expression Omnibus repository under the accession code [GSE219281](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE219281).

 ## Requirements
-DeepTFni is mostly written in Python 3.6 and some preprocessing steps are done in Perl 5.
-It can be run on a single desktop using Linux platform.
-To run DeepTFni, some prerequisites need to be installed.
-A detailed dependency list is:
+Our version of DeepTFni is mostly written in Python 3.6 and run on Google Colab.
+A detailed dependency list includes:

 - pytorch 1.7.1
 - numpy 1.8.11